gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-setup-and-installation.md

 Title: WebGL Setup and Installation
 Description: How to do WebGL development

-Techincally you don't need anything other than a web browser to do WebGL development.
+Technically you don't need anything other than a web browser to do WebGL development.
 Go to [jsfiddle.net](https://jsfiddle.net/greggman/8djzyjL3/) or [jsbin.com](http://jsbin.com) or [codepen.io](http://codepen.io/greggman/pen/YGQjVV) and just start applying the lessons here.